hyperledger/besu-docs/docs/HowTo/Upgrade/Prepare-for-The-Merge.md

 [beacon node](../../Concepts/Merge.md#consensus-clients) to continue to function on the network.

 You must configure an execution client for each beacon node you maintain.
-Configure Besu using the following steps.
+Configure Besu as an execution client using the following steps.
 You can use Besu with any consensus client.

 ### 1. Configure the Engine API

-The beacon node and execution client communicate using the [Engine API](../Interact/APIs/Engine-API.md).
+The beacon node and Besu communicate using the [Engine API](../Interact/APIs/Engine-API.md).
 Configure the Engine API by setting [`engine-rpc-enabled`], [`engine-rpc-port`], and [`engine-jwt-enabled`](../../Reference/CLI/CLI-Syntax.md#engine-jwt-enabled) in the Besu configuration file.